NatLibFi/ekirjasto-circulation-admin/README.md

 brew install nvm
 ```

-Install and use the latest version of Node.js 18, e.g. 18.14.2 with nvm:
+Install and use Node.js 20.18 with nvm:

 ```
-nvm install 18.14.2
+nvm install 20.18.1
-nvm use 18.14.2
+nvm use 20.18.1
 ```

 Alternatively, you can use `nodenv` on macOS:

 ```
 brew install nodenv
-nodenv install 18.14.2
+nodenv install 20.18.1
-nodenv global 18.14.2
+nodenv global 20.18.1
 ```

-If you have different projects requiring different Node.js versions, you can use nodenv to set a local version for the project by navigating to the root directory of ekirjasto-circulation-admin and executing `nodenv local 18.14.2`.
+If you have different projects requiring different Node.js versions, you can use nodenv to set a local version for the project by navigating to the root directory of ekirjasto-circulation-admin and executing `nodenv local 20.18.1`.

 You can also use the `n` npm package to manage Node.js versions, or simply install the Node.js binary directly.